Make-School-Courses/BEW-2.1-Advanced-Web-Patterns/01. SQL/README.md

 "SQL is a domain-specific language used in programming and designed for managing data held in a relational database management system.
 [SQL - Wikipedia](https://en.wikipedia.org/wiki/SQL)

-SQL is incredibly powerful.
-It can be used to write virtually any query you can think of, as long as you have the data.
+SQL/Relational databases are enormously prevalent, more common in fact than Schemaless/NoSQL/Document-based databases, and SQL is the language you use to communicate with virtually any relational database.

+Even stacks that use noSQL databases operationally, will often still maintain a SQL database for reporting purposes bc it is so fast and reliable.

+Let's look at some of the simplest SQL features and commands.

-## A Tabular Schema
+## Tabular Data

 All the data in a relational or SQL database is tabular, like an excel spreadsheet:

-**People**
+**Users Table**

 | id | name  | email | age |
 | -- | ----  | ------| ------ |